-&lt;sup>10 Urban Institute and Brooking Institution, Tax Policy Center, The Pros and Cons of Cannabis Taxes, by Richard Auxier and Nikhita Airi (September 28, 2022), p.1.
+10 Urban Institute and Brooking Institution, Tax Policy Center, The Pros and Cons of Cannabis Taxes, by Richard Auxier and Nikhita Airi (September 28, 2022), p.1.

-&lt;sup>11 National Conference of State Legislatures, Fiscal Brief, State Taxation of Cannabis (January 2021), p.3.
+11 National Conference of State Legislatures, Fiscal Brief, State Taxation of Cannabis (January 2021), p.3.

-Revenue collection has been robust in several jurisdictions with established markets where cannabis taxes have surpassed alcohol and cigarette tax collections.
-12
+Revenue collection has been robust in several jurisdictions with established markets where cannabis taxes have surpassed alcohol and cigarette tax collections.12

 The underlying aim of cannabis legalization is to reduce illegal sales and provide regulation of poor quality or high potency products.
 Taxing cannabis sales should help fund government services and address negative consequences of cannabis consumption.
-The challenge of taxing cannabis is achieving these goals without creating an overly complex tax system.
+The challenge of taxing cannabis is achieving these goals without creating an overly complex tax system.13

 With 21 states having some type of recreational cannabis tax, no best practices or uniform approach exists.
 The lack of uniformity and many uncertainties continue to challenge states considering cannabis legalization.
 One major uncertainty is cannabis' status on the federal level.
 Although the federal government has chosen not to interfere with states that have legalized it, cannabis is still classified as an illegal, Schedule I controlled substance.
-Due to cannabis' federal classification, state cannabis businesses are not able to access banking services or many federal deductions that are available to most other businesses.
+Due to cannabis' federal classification, state cannabis businesses are not able to access banking services or many federal deductions that are available to most other businesses.14 The lack of access to banking services makes cannabis industry a cash-intensive business.
 Also, cannabis businesses do not qualify for many of the protections traditionally afforded to other businesses, such as insurance.

 The discrepancy between the state and federal legality presents a unique legal framework under which cannabis use and sales operate, and this effectively complicates the domestic market.
-Cannabis products cannot be legally transported across state borders, so the entire process (seed-to-consumer) must occur within state borders.
-This unusual situation has resulted in a wide variety of tax designs and ongoing discourse and change.
+Cannabis products cannot be legally transported across state borders, so the entire process (seed- toconsumer) must occur within state borders.
+This unusual situation has resulted in a wide variety of tax designs and ongoing discourse and change.15

 Different states levy different taxes, with some even levying multiple taxes, including excise taxes as well as general sales tax on cannabis purchases.
-Although some jurisdictions impose local cannabis taxes, they are not discussed in this paper.
+Although some jurisdictions impose local cannabis taxes, they are not discussed in this paper.16